DeadCarl/Abiogenesis/Gameplay/Monsters/Design Guidance for Monsters.md

 > During my narrative design career, I’ve been lucky enough to get a bit of practice at monster creation.
 Before the concept artists or game designers, it’s a narrative designer’s job to build the world and populate it with beings that often become in-game creatures.
 I was also fortunate enough to be able to attend a talk by [Delaney King on “Art Monsters”](https://www.youtube.com/watch?v=IFabx0qvG0g&feature=youtu.be) where she laid out the four fears we should consider when designing a monster.

-## Step 1 - Keynotes Decide how I want my role-player to feel when they encounter my monster.
+## Step 1 - theme - Decide how I want my role-player to feel when they encounter my monster.
 Two words.
 “Creeped out!”
 I wanted a type of ‘body snatcher’ that can masquerade as a human and cause deadly conflicts within a community.
 But I didn’t want to go with the classic ‘pod people’ or doppelganger way.
 I wanted something that would get under the reader/player’s skin and crawl around in there.
 There’s a subset of Fear of Infection, you see, and that’s Fear of Infestation.
 That’s why I looked to nature and settled on centipedes, cockroaches and maggots.

 ## Step 2 - Write a short ‘biology’ profile for my monster.